quickutils

 What Is a Float-Down Lock in Mortgage Rates?

-Sep 29, 2025 By Kelly Walker
+Feb 07, 2026 By Kelly Walker

 Borrowers can often choose to lock in their interest rate when they take out a mortgage loan to buy a home.
 It's called "locking in" your mortgage rate.
 But, if rates drop during the lock period, borrowers can take advantage of the reduced rate with the float-down option that some lenders provide.
 Borrowers and lenders can arrange for borrowers to switch to a lower interest rate during the lock period by agreeing to a "float down" on the initial interest rate.
 This choice affords borrowers the security of knowing they will not be negatively affected by a rise in interest rates while simultaneously allowing them the chance to save money if rates drop.
 Remember that some float-down options may have higher interest rates or additional costs.
 Borrowers should carefully consider any cost savings.